 Supervisors should be filling out field notes throughout the day when anything happens.
 Whether it is a cost code change, change in work location, or an issue in the field, it should be documented at the time it happens.
 It’s also important for field notes to have annotated photos when necessary.
 If there was a bad site condition, like fire or trade interruption, it helps to have annotated photographic evidence with the field notes.

-For more tips and tricks for field productivity, check out our webinar Field Productivity on the Job Site.
+For more tips and tricks for field productivity, please visit eSUB’s field management solution.